-Mr. Woodard has volunteered his time to educate his peers at a number of seminars in Connecticut for attorneys on topics including trial tactics, municipal liability, and medical liens.
-In 2012, 2014, and 2017 he has co-chaired and spoken at one of the State’s most popular seminars for personal injury plaintiff attorneys called the “Ugliest Seminar of the Year” sponsored by the Connecticut Trial Lawyers Association and the Connecticut Civil Justice Foundation, which addresses the complex issues surrounding liens in personal injury matters.
+Mr. Woodard has lectured in a number of seminars in Connecticut for trial lawyers on topics including trial tactics, municipal liability, and medical liens.
+In 2012, 2014, and 2017 he has co-chaired and spoken at one of the State’s most popular seminars for personal injury plaintiff attorneys called the “Ugliest Seminar of the Year” sponsored by the Connecticut Trial Lawyers Foundation, which addresses the complex issues surrounding liens in personal injury matters.

 Mr. Woodard was admitted to the Connecticut Bar in 1992 and the New York Bar in 1993.
 He is also admitted to practice in the Federal District Court of Connecticut and the United States Second Circuit Court of Appeals.
 From 1993 to 1997, Mr. Woodard gained invaluable trial and life experience as a prosecutor in New York, spending the last two years prosecuting cases in the domestic violence and sex crimes division.
 He returned to Connecticut with his family in 1997 and has practiced exclusively in civil litigation since that time.
 In addition to his trial experience, he has also represented clients before the Connecticut Supreme and Appellate Courts as well as the United States Second Circuit Court of Appeals.

-Mr. Woodard received his law degree in 1992 from Western New England School of Law where he graduated with honors and served on the editorial board of the school’s Law Review.
-He received a bachelor’s degree in business and economics in 1987 from Syracuse University.
+Mr. Woodard received his law degree with honors from Western New England College School of Law and served on the editorial board of the school’s Law Review.
+He received a bachelor’s degree in business and economics from Syracuse University.